marconasuto/coral/README.md

 ## Methodology

-Before going into our recommendations based on our classification analysis, I’d like to briefly show you what’s behind them.
-The methodology we adopted is a quite standard one for any classification analysis.
+The methodology adopted is a quite standard one for any classification analysis.

--  **Business understanding**: The first step is Business Understanding.
-That’s where we get some domain knowledge, essential to read and understand the data and when we scope the problem.
+-  **Business understanding**: The first step is Business Understanding, essential to read and understand the data and to scope the problem.
 This is where we formulate the questions that will guide our analysis.
-- The  steps follow the **OSEMN (Obtain - Scrub - Explore - Model - iNterpret)**
+- The next steps follow the **OSEMN (Obtain - Scrub - Explore - Model - iNterpret)**

 ## Business recommendations
 ### Churned customer profile
 <a href="https://public.tableau.com/views/Coral_churn_prediction_analysis/Dashboard1?:language=en-GB&:display_count=y&:origin=viz_share_link"> <img src="data/images/Screenshot 2021-01-09 at 16.43.18.png"> </a>
 During our Exploratory data analysis we highlighted 3 main clusters/segments of churning customers.
 We created a dashboard as a tool for both marketing and strategic planning.
-Filtering by cluster we can make comparisons.
+We can make comparisons filtering by clusters:

-Customers in cluster 1
+Cluster 1
 - They tend not to be SeniorCitizen
 - They spend less per month w.r.t. cluster 3, they churn soon
 - They don't use services